Paulsibille/Project_SIBILLE-PAUL_SINGH-GURMINDER/README.md

 ### Usage

-To run a the web applications, execute the following command in your terminal:
+To run the web applications, execute the following command in your terminal:

 ```
 streamlit run path/Company.py